-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 142 governing CA 19-9 tumor antigen testing, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 142, the national coverage determination governing CA 19-9 tumor antigen testing by immunoassay, effective March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table